ghalliday/HPCC-Platform/devdoc/NewFileProcessing.rst

   compressed: <boolean>
   blockCompressed: <boolean>
   formatOptions:                # Any options that relate to the file format e.g. csvTerminator.
 These are nested because they can be completely free format
+  recordSize:                   # if a fixed size record.
+Not really sure it is useful

   part:                         # optional information about each of the file parts  (Cannot implement virtual file position without this)
   - numRows: <count>              # number of rows in the file part